kimberleykenney/kimberleykenney.github.io/piece-2.md

 <ol>
   <li>
     <strong>Add users who need cards</strong>
-    <p>If you’re issuing cards to other team members, add them to your account before creating cards.</p>
-    <p>This helps ensure each card is assigned to the correct cardholder from the start.</p>
+    <p>If you’re issuing cards to other team members, add them to your account before creating cards so each card is assigned to the correct cardholder from the start.</p>
-    <p class="open-list-title">Open:</p>
     <ul class="related-links">
       <li><a href="#">How to Add Team Members to Your Keep Account</a></li>
       <li><a href="#">User Roles and Permissions in Keep</a></li>